 When taken at recommended doses, side effects from green tea extract are rare but can include:

-These side effects tend to occur only in individuals who are intolerant to caffeine (so if that’s you, get a decaffeinated green tea extract and you’ll be less likely to experience adverse effects.
+These side effects tend to occur only in individuals who have a low caffeine tolerance, so if that’s you, get a decaffeinated green tea extract and you’ll be less likely to experience adverse effects.

 Furthermore, green tea extract isn’t recommended if you suffer from any of the following, as it may make symptoms worse:

 You should also check with your doctor before supplementing with green tea extract if you’re pregnant, breastfeeding, taking medication, or have a chronic illness like arthritis or type ll diabetes (just to be safe).

 The Best Green Tea Extract Supplements